UC Berkeley College of Natural Resources

-The Rausser College of Natural Resources (CNR), is the oldest college at the University of California, Berkeley and in the University of California system.
-Established in 1868 as the College of Agriculture under the federal Morrill Land-Grant Acts, CNR is the first state-run agricultural experiment station.
-The college is home to four internationally top-ranked academic departments: Agriculture and Resource Economics; Environmental Science, Policy, and Management; Nutritional Sciences and Toxicology; and Plant and Microbial Biology, and one interdisciplinary program, Energy and Resources Group.
-Since February 2020, it is named after former dean and distinguished professor emeritus Gordon Rausser after his landmark $50 million naming gift to the college.
+The UC Berkeley College of Natural Resources (CNR), formally known as the Rausser College of Natural Resources, is the college for agriculture and environmental studies at the University of California, Berkeley.
+It was established in 1868 as the College of Agriculture under the federal Morrill Land-Grant Acts.

 History

 Plans for the creation of this public university were first developed at the 1849 Constitutional Convention, but when the State of California was established in 1850, it lacked the funds necessary to create such a school.
 Missionaries sent west by the Home Mission Society of New York, however, created the College of California and eventually transferred its ownership to the State in 1855.

 By 1862, the State had secured the land necessary to establish a college as a result of the Morrill Act.
 This college was known as the Agricultural Mining and Mechanical Arts College, and opened formally in 1866.

 On March 23, 1868, Governor H.H.
 Haight combined the resources of this college with the College of California to create the first University of California.

 The Board of Regents began admitting women to the University of California in 1871, and the first woman to graduate was Rosa L. Scrivner, with a PhB in Agriculture.

-On February 29, 2020, former dean Gordon Rausser made a $50 million dollar donation to the college, which then changed its name to the Rausser College of Natural Resources in honor of the gift.
+On February 29, 2020, former dean Gordon Rausser made a US$50 million dollar donation to the college, which then changed its name to the Rausser College of Natural Resources in honor of the gift.